nikogenix/100devs-api_test_project/README.md

 # API Test Project

-Just a test project made to practice making APIs using Node.js and Express
+Just a test project to practice making APIs using Node.js and Express

 ## How To Use